jwilson780/wvprosound/README.md

 Static website built for wvprosound.com.
 A top tier pro audio and live sound outfit out of Fayetteville, WV.
 Go to the site to see what they have to offer.

+Site has a few interesting web design elements.
+Smooth scrolling, single page, a timeline, etc.

 ## Deployment